zzzprojects/EntityFramework-Extensions/docs2/pages/documentations/command-interception-in-ef-core.md

 The high-level goal for the interception feature is to allow external code to observe and potentially intercept EF operations.

  - Anytime Entity Framework sends a command to the database this command can be intercepted by application code.
- - Using this approach you can capture a lot more information transiently without having to untidy your code.
+ - Using this approach, you can capture a lot more information transiently without having to untidy your code.
  - EF6 provides a dedicated logging API that can make it easier to do logging.
  - In this article, we will cover how to use the Entity Framework's interception feature directly for logging.

 ## Command Interception In EF Core

-Right now, Entity Framework Core still does not have all of the features provided in Entity Framework 6 including the command interception.
+Right now, Entity Framework Core still does not have all the features provided in Entity Framework 6 including the command interception.
 To use command interception in EF Core, you can use [Entity Framework Extensions](https://entityframework-extensions.net/) which provides `DbCommandInterceptor`.

 To get this feature in your EF Core, install the [Z.EntityFramework.Extensions.EFCore](https://www.nuget.org/packages/Z.EntityFramework.Extensions.EFCore/) NuGet package or run the following command in **Package Manager Console**.